 Liquidity Risk originates from discrepancies between tradable assets and liabilities due – that is, the “mismatching” between accounts payable and receivable – that may affect the Bank’s payment capacity, taking into account different currencies and terms for settlement of rights and obligations.
 It involves the risk that an institution’s reserves and cash and cash equivalents are not sufficient to pay its obligations when they fall due.
 In other words, it is the institution’s temporary lack of capacity to settle its commitments due to mismatching of cash flows, as a result of mismatching of maturities or volumes of estimated receipts and payments.

-In accordance with the roles and responsibilities of the Liquidity Risk management structure, the Strategic Management and Controllership Office – DIGEC is responsible for managing the policy and reporting the decisions made by the Executive Board and the Board of Directors to the Central Bank.
-The Controllership Superintendence – SUCON, through the Capital and Risk Management Area – ARGER, is responsible for analyzing calculations, monitoring, control and compliance, and preparing reports.
+In accordance with the roles and responsibilities of the Liquidity Risk management structure the Finance, Controls and Investor Relations Office (FCIRO) is responsible for managing the policy and reporting the decisions made by the Executive Board and the Board of Directors to the Central Bank.
+The Risk Management Superintendence, through the Capital and Risk Management Area – ARGER, is responsible for analyzing calculations, monitoring, control and compliance, and preparing reports.
 The Capital and Risk Management Committee – COGER and other Executive Offices are co-responsible for managing this Policy through their relevant areas.

 In order to guarantee the efficacy of Liquidity Risk management, the process includes procedures to identify the events that may interfere in liquidity (funding, investments, administrative and investment expenses), cash flow generation, analysis of scenarios (internal and external indicators), preparation of the Contingency Plan, and liquidity reserves in extreme situations, as well as the establishment of minimum liquidity levels.